Google Docs Logo

 Google Docs Emblem

 The Google Docs logo is constantly evolving along with the web service and the app.
-A concise visual identity emphasizes its convenience and simplicity: it lacks distracting details because all attention is focused on the text (particularly online documents).
-That is, the emblem reflects the key concept of the service.
+A concise visual identity emphasizes its convenience and simplicity: it avoids distracting details, with all attention focused on the text (particularly in online documents).
+That is, the emblem reflects the service’s key concept.

 Google Docs Symbol

-The verbal part was present only in the early versions of the logo.
+The verbal part was present only in the logo’s early versions.
 The rest do not have it, as the emphasis is on graphics.
-Grotesque was first used for the inscriptions: bold rounded, then – printed geometric.
-The parent company’s name was made in the corporate style – multi-colored letters with miniature serifs.
-The corporate palette is not diverse and consists of a combination of white and blue of two shades.
+Grotesque was first used for the inscriptions: bold, rounded, then printed geometric.
+The parent company’s name was set in the corporate style, with multi-colored letters and miniature serifs.
+The corporate palette is not diverse, consisting of two shades of white and blue.